Farmers restore native grasslands as groundwater disappears - NewsBreak

 “People that have been farming out there for a couple decades are concerned,” he says, adding that drought could return this fall.

-Already it billows off plowed fields during dry spells, including along the Texas-New Mexico border, where rippling piles of it — some 10-15 feet (3-5 meters) high — can clog fields, ditches and roadways.
+Already sand blows off plowed fields during dry spells, including along the Texas-New Mexico border, where rippling piles of it — some 10-15 feet (3-5 meters) high — can clog fields, ditches and roadways.
 It blows off rooftops like snow, says Smith, who this spring found big mounds formed in his yard overnight.

 Farmers have called him to ask if the wildlife refuge could buy their land, which it's not authorized to do.